auriq/ESSDBConnect/README.md

 # Sample : How essentia connects to DBs.
-This repository illustrates how essentia connects a various DBs with using logstash and jdbc drivers.
-It contains only "mongodb", "mysql" and "postgresql" samples, but you should be able to connect to any database if you have jdbc and logstash in your environment.
+This repository illustrates how Essentia connects to various DBs using logstash and jdbc drivers.
+It contains samples for connecting to the "mongodb", "mysql" and "postgresql" databases.
+However, you should be able to connect to any database as long as you have Java, Logstash with its jdbc input/output plugins, and that database's jdbc driver in your environment.

 ## Environment used in this sample